ankitha102/Ankitha102/README.md

 - 🎓 B.Tech in Artificial Intelligence
 - 📊 Aspiring Data Analyst passionate about turning data into meaningful insights.
-- 🌱 Currently focusing on **SQL, Python, Power BI, Excel, and git&github**.
+- 🌱 Currently strengthening my skills in **SQL, Python, Power BI, Excel, and Git & GitHub**.
-- 🚀 Building real-world Data Analytics projects to strengthen my skills.
+- 🚀 Building real-world Data Analytics projects.
 - 🎯 Goal: To become a Data Analyst and solve business problems using data.

 ---